Philomin Raj

 Philomin Raj is a film editor who works in Tamil films.
-He is a frequent collaborator with Lokesh Kanagaraj.
+He is a frequent collaborator of Lokesh Kanagaraj, T. J. Gnanavel and Madonne Ashwin.

 Career

 Philomin Raj worked as an editor for the third season of Naalaya Iyukunar.
 He worked as an editor for Lokesh Kanagaraj's corporate advertisements and a television film before working on the film Maanagaram (2017).
 In a review of Maanagaram by The Hindu, the reviewer wrote that "The editing looks crisp shifting to the various characters and episodes leaving you curious about the rest".
 Raj garnered acclaim for his work in Kaithi (2019).

 Personal life

+In Bharathidasan University, he majored B.Sc - Design and Visual Communications.
 He married Dhivya Pradeepa in 2021.